codacy/docs/docs/repositories-configure/integrations/github-integration.md

     ![Pull request status check on GitHub](images/github-integration-pr-status.png)

 -   **Annotations** adds annotations on the lines of the pull request where Codacy finds new issues.
+Codacy maps the severity of the issues reported by the tools to the severity levels of the annotations.
 To enable this option, you must enable **Status checks** first.

     ![Pull request annotation on GitHub](images/github-integration-pr-annotation.png)